Coronavirus (COVID-19) catch-up funds

 - To pay for the additional costs incurred as a consequence of opening the school outside normal hours (eg caretakers’ overtime).

-How The Effect Of Expenditure On Educational Attainment Will Be Assessed.
+How The Effect Of Expenditure On Educational Attainment Was Assessed.

-In large part the programme will be judged a success if the pupils involved in achieving broadly the same outcomes that we would expect if the pandemic had not intervened.
-This will be assessed by scrutiny of:
+In large part the programme was judged a success if the pupils involved in achieving broadly the same outcomes that we would expect if the pandemic had not intervened.
+This was assessed by scrutiny of:

 - Work produced in lessons, exercise books etc.